-Applications are reviewed on a rolling basis within the eight scheduled rounds outlined below.
+Applications are reviewed on a rolling basis.
 Admissions decisions are made on complete files only.
-Once an application is complete, an applicant will receive a decision in approximately three weeks through the online application system.
+Once an application is complete, an applicant will receive a decision in approximately three to four weeks through the online application system.
 To begin the process, we recommend verifying your program eligibility before accessing the online application.
-Candidates applying to the MS in Business Analytics program should follow the application instructions and requirements shown below.
+Candidates applying to the Masters in Business Analytics (MSBA) on-campus program should follow the application instructions and requirements shown below.

 The Wake Forest University School of Business seeks individuals who have demonstrated achievement through academic coursework, professional experience and community involvement.
 Wake Forest looks for leadership ability, motivation, focus, enthusiasm, strong values and teamwork skills in its prospective students.
 Before you start the application process, we encourage you to check the program eligibility standards shown below to verify that you meet the minimum qualifications.
 Wake Forest does not refund the application fee for a submitted application, regardless of whether a candidate meets the program eligibility.
 If you are just beginning the admissions process, we encourage you to schedule an admissions consultation.
 This is an opportunity to speak one-on-one with an admissions counselor about the application process and ask individual program eligibility questions.

 For Summer 2021 enrollment, candidates must meet the following criteria:

 - Earned (or pursuing) a bachelor’s degree from an accredited college or university.

 - Majored in business, engineering, mathematics, economics, computer science or liberal arts.
 Successful completion of coursework in calculus and statistics is required.